everloste/Geophilic/README.md

 The script needs to be ran on your system.
 The main prerequisite is that you have Minecraft installed, as the script pulls vanilla files from there.
 I use Prism Launcher, so that's what I've written it for, but you can easily change that.

+## Notes
+While I doubt it will be of use to anyone else, all Python code in this repository is licensed under the [MIT License](https://opensource.org/license/MIT).